Our Guide To Refrigeration Systems

 In an automatic defrost fridge, the evaporator in the back of the fridge will constantly freeze forming frost/ ice droplets on the back wall of the fridge.
 Once at the required temperature, it will automatically defrost causing the frost/ ice to defrost, running down the back wall via a defrost channel.
 If water is found on food or shelves, it is likely that produce has been placed touching the back wall so you will always need to make sure that there is a clearance between food and the back wall.

 Winter Switch/ Ambient Switch

-If the ambient temperature where the fridge freezer is located (for example, in a garage) drops below 10°c, the freezer may switch off and defrost.
-During the winter, when temperatures are likely to be below 10°c, the ambient switch, when switched on, will allow the product to work in an ambient temperature to 0°c.
-It is important to turn it off again when temperatures rise above 10°c.
+If the ambient temperature where the fridge freezer is located (for example, in an unheated garage, utility/kitchen) drops below 10°c, the fridge compartment may register cold enough so that the appliance will not run, this in turn will cause the freezer to switch off and defrost.
+During the winter, when temperatures are likely to be below 10°c, the ambient switch, when switched on, will allow the product to work in an ambient temperature down to 0°c.
+It is important to turn the switch off again when temperatures rise above 10°c.

 Winter Safe -15°c

 Winter Safe -15°c is designed for products used in ambient temperatures of 10°c to -15°c (for example, in a garage or outbuilding in the colder winter months).
 It works by overriding the thermostat in a ‘super freeze’ function.
 Winter Safe -15°c will protect food in the freezer from defrosting, however, owing to the ambient temperature, this may well cause food in the fridge to freeze.
 When the temperature is within this range, it is recommended that the fridge is only used for items that will not perish or be affected by such low temperatures.

 When the temperature rises above 10°c, it is best to turn the Winter Safe -15°c function off, as if left to run it can affect the lifespan of the compressor.